MediaArea/MediaConch/Narrative.md

 Fixes for Matroska files could include fixing metadata tags that don’t include a SimpleTag element or re-clustering frames if a cluster does not start on a keyframe.

+## Focus on Fixity

+Both FFV1 and Matroska provide fixity features that serve the objectives of digitial preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
+FFV1 version 3 mandates CRC's on each frame.
+Matroska documents methods to embed checksums in Matroska elements to allow for future validation of any content.

+Although the Matroska specification states that "All level 1 elements should include a CRC-32" this is not the practice of most Matroska multiplexers.
+As part of the Fixer aspect of this project, MediaArea proposes to develop a conformance checker that allows users to add CRC-32 to selected elements.

+The advantages of embedded fixity in preservation media files is significant.
+The use of traditional external checksums does not scale fairly for audiovisual files, because since the file sizes are larger than non-audiovisual files there are less checksums per byte, which creates challenges in addressing corruption.
+By utilizing many checksums to protect smaller amounts of data within a preservation file format, the impact of any corruption may be associated to a much smaller digital area than the entire file (as the case with most external checksum workflows).

 # Ecosystem around Open Source Reference Implementation

 ## Feedback and Reporting